AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/filter-information-workload-balancer.md

 * You cannot delete predefined filters.
 * You cannot delete an unsaved filter.
 They are removed automatically after logging out and logging back in to Workfront.
 * When you delete a shared filter, it is also deleted for all users that it is shared with.
-* After you delete all saved filters, the Workload Balancer displays according to the original defaults.&nbsp;
+* After you delete all saved filters, the Workload Balancer displays according to the original defaults.

 >[!NOTE]
 >